Dear readers of ADxS.org, please forgive the disruption.

 Glucocorticoids (cortisol) inhibit CRH production and thus the first stage of the HPA axis.63

-Glucocorticoids (cortisol) inhibit norepinephrine production in the nucleus coeruleus, and thus indirectly inhibit the effects of norepinephrine.63
+Glucocorticoids (cortisol) inhibit noradrenaline production in the nucleus coeruleus, and thus indirectly the effects of noradrenaline.63

 • Serotonin

-In the case of decreased availability of the serotonin precursor tryptophan, cortisol causes decreased synthesis, release, and metabolism of serotonin and thus an increased risk for depression.65
+In the case of reduced availability of the serotonin precursor tryptophan, cortisol causes reduced synthesis, release and metabolism of serotonin and thus an increased risk of depression.65

 • Beta-endorphin